How to Choose the Right Woven Wire Mesh Supplier

 A transmission filter is a very precisely woven and cut to size piece of wire mesh that is formed specifically to fit a transmission system.
 The edges are plastic injection molded to hold the wire mesh in place and allow it to fit perfectly into the system.

-If you were to get the wire mesh piece from a supplier and then send it somewhere else for your plastic injection molding, you are bringing on the potential for mistakes.
+If you were to get the filter from a particular woven wire mesh supplier and then send it somewhere else for your plastic injection molding, you are bringing on the potential for mistakes.

 Not only does the company injection molding your mesh need to be skilled and careful during the process not to damage or change the mesh, but now you also have to worry about your product suffering damage during the shipping process.